 ART 660 A, B, C. Painting and Drawing.
 3 credits each.
-(May be repeated or taken concurrently.)

 Studio projects aimed toward the development of the individual's expressive means.
 The student may choose from a wide variety of media.
 Prerequisite: Nine hours undergraduate drawing and painting or permission of instructor.